North Korea foreign minister visits Beijing to meet counterpart

 Kim's secretive visit was dubbed "unofficial" but bore all the trappings of an official state occasion, with honour guards, bouquets, red carpets and meetings with most of China's top leaders.

-Kim is now due to hold a summit with South Korea's Moon Jae-in on April 27 and a landmark meeting with US President Donald Trump is also planned -- events that give both Pyongyang and Beijing new incentives to repair their strained relationship.

-Wang struck a note of caution about the diplomatic flurry during a press conference with Switzerland's visiting foreign minister.
+Wang struck a note of caution about the diplomatic developments during a press conference with Switzerland's visiting foreign minister earlier Tuesday.

 "Of course, historical experience tells us that when the situation on the (Korean) peninsula eases and peace talks usher in the light of dawn, there are often all types of disturbances," he said, calling on all parties to "eliminate interference" and continue dialogue.